ERScara/Robocopy/README.md

 ## Purpose
 The goal is to simplify the use of Robocopy as both an educational and practical resource, demonstrating how a powerful command‑line tool can be integrated into a user‑friendly application.

+## Warning!
+This application may become unresponsive when dealing with multiple copies or large files.
+Please bear this in mind.

 ## Licence
 Distributed under the MIT Licence.
 Contributions are welcome.